 More expensive than most foam mattresses.

 Scored particularly high in pressure relief and spine alignment tests.
-Adaptable foam layers respond to movements throughout the night without trapping your body heat.
+Adaptable foam layers respond to movements throughout the night without trapping body heat.
+1000+ spring base provides support all body types.

 Received high scores on responsiveness and pressure relief.
-Best-in-class customer benefits – all customers get a full-year trial period and lifetime warranty.
+Great combination of foam layers providing multi-level support.
+Strong customer reviews and best-in-class customer benefits including a year trial period and lifetime warranty.

 Not made in the USA, but that is not an issue for all consumers.